 Corporate Website Redesign

 The company used to rely on a proprietary CMS that did not allow for easy customization to align with the planned site updates.
 On top of that, the CMS lacked 100% support for the company infrastructure.
-Therefore it was an easy decision for Apache to dump the old CMS altogether and to build a custom solution instead.
+Therefore it was an easy decision for APA to dump the old CMS altogether and to build a custom solution instead.

 Scope of Work

 Besides much-needed facelift, Velvetech had to tackle several other critical tasks to make APA’s website more appealing to the target audience.
 Those tasks included:

 - Custom CMS with user roles and workflows;

 - Content migration from old CMS into the new one;